CiaraStrawberry/SagaOfTheVoid/README.md

 I code with a 34 inch 21:9 monitor so i dont avoid writing long lines when writing for myself, so expect that.

 The most important bits are contained within the "Controllers" folder, so i would go there first.

+The code is quite new as i use plastic SCM for version control, this is mostly for presentation.